florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.0.6 =
+* Added four more hooks for theme developers to fully control how scripts and styles should be enqueued and minified.
+* Changed the Min URL hook a bit so themes can actually filter it.
+* Added support for plugins or themes that try to enqueue and print script using the `wp_footer` action instead of the `init` action.
+Plugins like 'Jetpack by WordPress.com' should be working correctly now.
+* Other improvements made to the positioning of styles and scripts.

+**Enjoy BWP Minify!**

 = 1.0.5 =
 * Added support for theme developers who would like to integreate BWP Minify into their themes